Introduction

-Video gaming is becoming more popular, with an estimated 3 billion gamers worldwide (Clement, 2022), and thanks to cloud gaming, video gaming is even more accessible than ever before.
+Video games are becoming more popular, with an estimated 3 billion gamers worldwide (Clement, 2022), and thanks to cloud gaming, video gaming is even more accessible than ever before.
 However, as digital devices are becoming more omnipresent, and as they become more of a replacement for face-to-face interactions (Harley, 2022), we must consider how video games impact wellbeing and social functioning.
-It is especially paramount to consider global wellbeing, as most of research on this matter appears to have focused on psychological wellbeing only, discounting external influences on wellbeing like social circles, employment or finances.
+It is especially paramount to consider multidimensional wellbeing, as most of research on this matter appears to have focussed on psychological wellbeing only, discounting external influences on wellbeing like social circles, employment or finances.

 RQ1: Can video game player wellbeing be considered multidimensional, comprising social functioning, mental health, physical health and life circumstances?

-RQ2: What impact does long-term video gameplay have on multidimensional wellbeing?
+RQ2: What impact does short-term and long-term video gameplay have on multidimensional wellbeing?

 RQ3: Is there a link between player multidimensional wellbeing and video game addiction?